AdityaPatel231003/Data-Structure-and-Algorithm-using-Java/README.md

-# This repository is dedicated to improving understanding of  data structures and algorithms.
+# 📚 This repository is dedicated to improving understanding of  data structures and algorithms.

-**PROGRAMS:** <p>A set of instructions that you give to a computer so that it will do a particular task is a program.</p>
+**PROGRAMS** <p> A set of instructions that you give to a computer so that it will do a particular task is a program.</p>

+ ---

-**PATTERN:** <p> We use for and while loop to print various pattern.</p>
+**PATTERN** <p> We use for and while loop to print various pattern.</p>

+ ---

-**METHODS:**  <p>If a function is part of an instance of a class i.e. (Object) then it is called method else it is called function.</p>
+**METHODS** <p> If a function is part of an instance of a class i.e. (Object) then it is called method else it is called function. </p>

+ ---

-**SEARCHING:** <p>A searching algorithm is a step-by-step procedure used to locate a specific element within a data structure, such as an array or a list.
-Searching algorithms play a crucial role in programming, as they enable efficient data retrieval and manipulation.</p>
+**SEARCHING** <p> A searching algorithm is a step-by-step procedure used to locate a specific element within a data structure, such as an array or a list.
+Searching algorithms play a crucial role in programming, as they enable efficient data retrieval and manipulation. </p>

+ ---

-**ARRAY:** <p>An array is a container object that holds a fixed number of values of a single type.
+**ARRAY** <p>An array is a container object that holds a fixed number of values of a single type.
 The length of an array is established when the array is created.
 After creation, its length is fixed.</p>

+ ---

-**SORTING:** <p>The process of arranging data elements in a specific order, such as ascending or descending, based on a set of criteria.</p>
+**SORTING** <p>The process of arranging data elements in a specific order, such as ascending or descending, based on a set of criteria.</p>

+ ---

-**2D ARRAY:** <p> It includes rows and column there could be N-D array on the basis of recuriment.
+**2D ARRAY** <p> It includes rows and column there could be N-D array on the basis of recuriment.
 Memory/Address is not in contigious fashion 2D array divides individually in n number of 1D array based on number of rows.
 Size of 2D array is n*m<br>
              Example:- 1) To store marks of different subject of 50 Students
                           <br> 2)  3D Image Processing and 4D video processing</p>

+---

-**STRINGS:** <p> An object that represents a number of character values is called String.
+**STRINGS** <p> An object that represents a number of character values is called String.
 They are immutable can be mutable by StringBuilder and StringBuffer</p>

+ ---

-**OOPS:** <p> Object-oriented programming aims to implement real-world entities like  Encapsulations, inheritance, Abstraction polymorphism in programming.</p>
+**OOPS** <p> Object-oriented programming aims to implement real-world entities like  Encapsulations, inheritance, Abstraction polymorphism in programming.</p>

+ ---

 **RECURSION:** <p> Recursion is method to solve computational problem by dividing the problem and the solution of the problem is depend on the solution of smaller instances of the same problem.</p>

+ ---

-**Divide and Conquer:** <p> Merge sort and quick sort </p>
+**Divide and Conquer** <p> Merge sort and quick sort </p>

+ ---

-**Backtracking:** <p> It involves finding a solution incrementally by trying different options and undoing them if they lead to a dead end.
+**Backtracking** <p> It involves finding a solution incrementally by trying different options and undoing them if they lead to a dead end.
                  Types:- 1)Decision 2) optimization 3)Enumeration</p>

+ ---

-**ArrayList:** <p> Linear data structure and java collection framework.
+**ArrayList** <p> Linear data structure and java collection framework.
              | Array  | ArrayList |
 | ------------- | ------------- |
 | Static Memory  | Dynamic Memory  |